cyclejs-community/component-combinators/README.md

 - Component combinator library
   - modalify looks like a good example (https://github.com/cyclejs-community/cyclejs-modal/blob/master/examples/simple/src/index.ts)
 - Component library
-  - [ ] a small one with the basics - should be able to copy a lot from react?
+  - [ ] a small one with the basics - should be able to copy a lot from React?
     - so many of them, https://bosonic.github.io/elements/dialogs-modals.html, cf. materializecss, etc.
 - Drivers library
   - analyze benefits of immutability for store drivers
   - rename Action driver to Command driver, to make it obvious this is Command and Query separation
 - Demo
-  - [ ] continue to complete demo from Angular2 book on github site
+  - [ ] continue to complete demo from Angular2 book on GitHub site
   - [ ] [Real world app?](https://github.com/gothinkster/realworld)
 - Testing
     - [ ] Model-based testing for FSM, i.e. automatic test cases generation